/ / Y Y Y > Wh@t !f > H0w * ? ? ?

 I design because that is how I process and understand the world.
-I see the world through the lens of a designer.
 I see form and space; digital and analog; communication and people.
 I explore content that is fixed, in motion, and interactive.
 I investigate listening, reading, viewing, and interactive scenarios.
 I’m curious and pose questions, develop answers, debate (with passion), and communicate from the designer’s perspective.
 Design is how I think.

 I develop and design projects that create conversation by taking advantage of the strengths of print and digital media.
 What most interests me about print is what it can do that the digital medium cannot.
 As much as the digital screen tries it cannot replicate the tactile experience of materials.
 The texture of the paper’s surface, a simple fold or cut, or a special printing technique can communicate in subtle ways that cannot be matched by the glass of the digital screen.
 Conversely, the print medium cannot come close to the possibilities of customization that are at the core of the digital medium.
 To provide opportunities for the user to change the size and color of a typeface or to change the typeface itself or to configure the layout of objects on the screen provides a level of usability and accessibility that print cannot achieve.
 Understanding and implementing these inherent principles of media is at the core of who I am as a designer.